 There may be occasions when some carers feel that they are not able to adequately express their view point in meetings or may feel intimidated by staff especially where conflict has already arisen between the carer and staff of the Department of Children and Families.

-Carers may request to have the Foster Carers Association NT Advocate accompany them to meetings at the Department of Children and Families.
-They can also make a request that a meeting be held at Foster Carers Association NT office.
+Carers may request to have the Foster and Kinship Carers Association NT Advocate accompany them to meetings at the Department of Children and Families.
+They can also make a request that a meeting be held at Foster and Kinship Carers Association NT office.

 How can carers make a request for support or advocacy from Foster Carers Association NT?

-Our Advocacy Service Form can be can be completed online.
+Our Advocacy Service Form can be completed online.

 Completing this form allows the advocate designated to provide assistance, to see the reason for the request and also to identify what outcome the carer would like to achieve through the process.

-Carers may prefer to telephone Foster Carers Association NT in Darwin on 08 8945 3364 or Alice Springs 08 8952 9202 or call into either of our offices by appointment for a confidential discussion with one of our Advocates about their concerns.
+Carers may prefer to telephone Foster and Kinship Carers Association NT in Darwin or Alice Springs on 1300 030 928 or call into either of our offices by appointment for a confidential discussion with one of our Advocates about their concerns.